dssong2/fin-iterations/README.txt

 Setup Process:
     OpenRocket (version 24.12.beta.1):
-        1. Move the OpenRocket file location to the "openrocket" folder here in ...\Fin Iteration Automation\main\openrocket
+        1. Move the OpenRocket file location to the "openrocket" folder here in ...\fin-iterations\main\openrocket
         2. Open the OpenRocket file you would like to run fin iterations on in the new location
             a. ** VERY IMPORTANT: YOU MUST FULLSCREEN THE WINDOW **
         3. Ensure you have Damping Ratio custom expression setup.
 If not, follow these steps: